coverfy/Kirsch/README.md

 ### Control  Functions
 * Filter: Indicates the type of filter it's going to be applied (.contrast, .none)
-* Orientation: Helps the detector in which orientation the documents is going to be (.vertical, horizaontal)
+* Orientation: Helps the detector in which orientation the documents is going to be (.vertical, horizontal)

 ```swift
 scanner.captureImage(withFilter: .contrast, andOrientation: .vertical) // Captures vertical image and applying a high contrast filter